ocaml/ocamlbuild/manual/manual.md

 this documentation, which may serve as inspiration.

 Note that there are many ways to integrate ocamlbuild in your project;
-the examples provided so far use a Makefile on top of of ocamlbuild to provide the familiar `make; make install; make clean` interface to users, but you should of course feel free to do otherwise.
+the examples provided so far use a Makefile on top of ocamlbuild to provide the familiar `make; make install; make clean` interface to users, but you should of course feel free to do otherwise.